John Hyrum Koyle: Biography

 From 1888 to 1891, Koyle served as a missionary in the Southern States Mission.
 During his mission, he became known for his prophetic dreams.
 He did not keep a diary but, according to legend, one of his dreams helped save J. Golden Kimball's life.
 He returned to Utah in 1894 and sold butter, cheese, and vegetables in the Mercur and Tintic mining districts.
 On August 27, 1894, he reportedly had a dream in which the Angel Moroni brought him to a Nephite mine on a nearby mountain, showing him nine caverns full of treasures buried by the Nephites, including the sword of Laban, the Urim and Thummim, and the golden plates.
 The angel instructed him to reopen this mine and dig new tunnels, and said that it would provide financial aid during an economic collapse.
 The angel also said that the mine's gold would help provide financial relief for the LDS Church, and fund the gathering of Israel in the last days.
 The mine was closed in 1914 because of the opposition from the LDS Church, and it was reopened in September 1920 due to a $2,000 debt that the Dream Miners owed to the Spanish Fork Church Co-Operative.

 Koyle continued earning a reputation as a prophetic dreamer, allegedly predicting that World War I would start in 1914, and that Wall Street would crash in 1929.
 From 1932–6, Koyle and his followers constructed an ore mill called the "White Sentinel" just outside the Dream Mine.

-Koyle was brought before a disciplinary council in 1947 and was told that he could either repudiate his revelations concerning the Dream Mine or be excommunicated.
-He signed a notarized statement repudiating his revelations, which was then published in the Deseret News on January 8, 1947.
+Koyle was brought before an hours-long disciplinary council in 1947 and was told that he could either repudiate his revelations concerning the Dream Mine or be excommunicated.
+He signed the notarized statement, which was then published in the Deseret News the morning of January 8, 1947, mere hours after the statement was signed.
 Koyle soon said that he had been forced to sign this statement, and the LDS Church excommunicated him on April 18, 1948.
-Koyle died on May 17, 1949 in Payson, Utah.
+Koyle died on May 17, 1949, in Payson, Utah.